True Shrimp Creole

 - Salt and pepper to taste

-- 2 pounds fresh or frozen uncooked Daily Chef Uncooked Medium Shrimp, peeled and deveined
+- 2 pounds fresh or frozen uncooked medium shrimp, peeled and deveined

 - Hot cooked rice

 - In a large heavy skillet, combine flour and oil until smooth.
 Cook and stir over medium heat until flour is a rich deep brown.
 Add onion, green pepper and celery; cook until vegetables are tender, 5-6 minutes.
 Add garlic; cook 1 minute longer.
 Stir in next 6 ingredients.
 Cover and simmer until heated through, 4-5 minutes.

 - Add shrimp.
 Simmer, uncovered, for 5-6 minutes or until shrimp turn pink.
 Discard bay leaves.
 Serve with rice.
 Yield: 4-5 servings.